Mary Ball Washington: Beliefs

-While there is a legend that Mrs. Washington was said to be openly opposed to her son's revolutionary politics and, according to French officers based in Virginia during the war, she was a Loyalist sympathizer, there is no credible source to support that legend.
+While there is a legend that Mrs. Washington was said to be openly opposed to her son's revolutionary politics and, according to French officers based in Virginia during the war she was a Loyalist sympathizer, there is no credible source to support that legend.
 The facts are that other than her son George who was Commander in Chief of the Continental forces (Army and Navy), Mary's other three sons Samuel, John Augustine, and Charles, all served in the Virginia Militia.
 Her son-in-law Fielding Lewis (husband to her daughter Betty), was in charge of the Fredericksburg Gunnery or Gun Manufactory.
 The gunnery works made muskets for use by American Revolutionary forces, and ended up almost bankrupting Lewis in the process.
+During the Revolutionary War, Mary Washington met the Marquis de Lafayette at her home in Fredericksburg.
+The two enjoyed a warm relationship for the remainder of her life.

-Mary Washington was by no means poor despite the fact that she petitioned the Government of Virginia claiming, in response to a Virginia government notice to citizens to do so, asking to be reimbursed for farm animals, horses and cattle that she gave to support the American war effort.
-Her son, George, purchased her a fine house in Fredericksburg, four blocks from some "Prayer Rocks" Mary frequented to pray for her children and only two blocks from Kenmore, where George's sister Betty (Mrs. Fielding Lewis) lived.
-Mary lived in her home nearby from 1772 until her death in 1789, but George also arranged for water from the "medicine springs" on the Ferry Farm property, her home for many years, to be brought to his mother in town each day.
-In her will, Mary Washington left George the majority of her lands and appointed him as her executor.
+Another legend about Mary Washington was that she petitioned the Government of Virginia claiming, in response to a Virginia government notice to citizens to do so, asking to be reimbursed for farm animals, horses and cattle that she gave to support the American war effort.
+No such petition was ever presented to the Virginia House of Delegates.
+Speaker Benjamin Harrison V wrote to George Washington in 1781 about a rumor that Mary Washington was going to submit a petition.
+At that time Mary Washington was experiencing economic challenges and was mourning the deaths of her son-in-law Fielding Lewis and her son Samuel Washington.
+George purchased a house for her in Fredericksburg, two blocks from Kenmore, where George's sister Betty (Mrs. Fielding Lewis) lived.
+Mary lived in her home nearby from 1772 until her death in 1789.
+She left George the majority of her lands and belongings, appointing him executor of her Will.

-Mary Washington frequently visited her daughter Elizabeth "Betty" and her husband Fielding Lewis at their Kenmore Plantation two blocks from her home in Fredericksburg.
-She had a favorite "prayer rock" that was close to the Lewis mansion.
-Tradition has it that this was her favorite retreat for reading and prayer.
-She asked Betty to bury her there after her death, and her daughter arranged that.

 Descendants

-Her third son, John Augustine Washington, was the father of Bushrod Washington, who was nominated by President John Adams to the U.S. Supreme Court, and confirmed by the Senate in 1798, while his Uncle George was living in retirement at Mount Vernon.
+Her third son, John Augustine Washington, was the father of Bushrod Washington, who was nominated by President John Adams to the U.S. Supreme Court, and confirmed by the Senate in 1798.
 Charles Town, West Virginia, is named for her fourth son, Charles Washington.
-The national capital and many other cities, towns and villages are named "Washington" for her first son, George Washington.